-I’ve never been that impressed with my localish Esquire; it’s cramped and quite dull.
-This branch urinates on it from a height of 100 metres and then gobs down its throat.
+I’ve never been that impressed with my nearest Esquire, it being cramped and not exactly thrilling inside.
+This branch though, urinates on it from a height of 100 metres and then gobs down its throat.
+Nice imagery eh?

 The building is fairly long and goes quite far back.
 The counter is to the left with a number of tables tucked into the right-side wall for a tiny bit of privacy while at the back is a larger space.
 I sat there among office workers, cockney mothers’ meetings, an old woman staring into space (trying not to choke on a cherry scone) with a man looking like he had just retired from Combat 18.
 Dorking is quite posh though and I calculated I am not likely to get striped or kicked in the head here.